 Aretha Franklin's funeral to include Ariana Grande, Bill Clinton, Stevie Wonder and more famous guests

-Aretha Franklin's closest friends are going to make sure the "Queen of Soul" gets a heartfelt goodbye at her funeral service next week.
+Aretha Franklin's closest friends are going to make sure the "Queen of Soul" gets a heartfelt goodbye at her funeral service.

 Ron Isley, Chaka Khan, Yolanda Adams and Jennifer Holliday are among those who plan on attending Franklin's ceremony, which will also include several performances from the renowned singers.